COLB Q1 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Strong loan origination volume of $1.2 billion, up 38% year-over-year, with a focus on relationship-based lending.
+• Strong loan origination volume of $1.2 billion, up 38% year-over-year, with a shift towards higher return relationship-based lending.

 3. Forward Guidance and Outlook

-• Expect stable loan portfolio balances in 2026, with commercial loan growth offsetting declines in transactional loans.
+• Expectation for stable loan portfolio balances throughout 2026, with modest growth in commercial loans offsetting declines in transactional loans.

 4. Bad News, Challenges, or Points of Concern